simonakom/shop-api/README.md

 Create Postman requests/tests which cover the following scenarios:

-- You are able to create, update, delete a shop
+- You are able to create, update, delete a shop.
-- You are able to assign a shop item to a shop
+- You are able to assign a shop item to a shop.
-- You are able to create, update, delete a shop item
+- You are able to create, update, delete a shop item.
-- You are not able to delete a shop if it has items available
+- You are not able to delete a shop if it has items available.

 ## Prerequisites